 In some ways, construction is like any other business: You need a good product or service, motivated employees, and a healthy client base to succeed.
 But finding success in the building industry is a lot tougher than most: According to Census Bureau data, over the last 10 years, construction businesses failed at nearly 1.5 times the rate of companies in other sectors.

 Why do contractors and suppliers run such a high risk of bankruptcy?
-In almost all cases, construction companies fail for only one reason: cash flow.
+In almost all cases, construction companies fail for several reasons, though the most common problem is cash flow.
+We’ll talk through all of the reasons why construction companies fail — and what they could be doing differently.

 A lot of construction professionals mistakenly believe that profit is the key to success in the industry.
 As long as revenue exceeds expenses, the business is safe from financial ruin, right?
 Unfortunately, this is wrong — and this false belief drives many, many companies out of business.